censoredplanet/censoredplanet/docs/satellitev2.rst

     **Note:**

         * NEW: The query for the test domain is attempted up to four times in case of connection error.
-To check the status of the resolver, a control measurement is conducted before the test domain.
-If all 4 trails for the test domain fail, another control measurement will be conducted.
+To check the status of the resolver, a control measurement is conducted before the queries for test domain.
+If the first control measurement fails, no further measurements will be conducted for the same :code:`<resolver-domain>` pair.
+If all 4 trials for the test domain fail, another control measurement will be conducted.

 2. Parse and separate responses from control resolvers and non-control resolvers.